tez-capital/docs.tez.capital_content/en/tezbake/tutorials/how-to-bake-gui.md

 The TezPeak GUI is a graphical user interface for TezBake, which is a command-line tool for baking and endorsing Tezos blocks.
 It's a great way to get started with baking and endorsing without having to use the command line on a day-to-day basis.

+> Please note that tezbake version 0.13.0-beta minimum is required to use TezPeak.

 ---

 ## Installation